 For a mark to be registerable it must satisfy a number of conditions ensuring its distinctiveness.
 Two of these conditions are that the mark must not be too closely descriptive of the goods or services to which it is to be applied and that it must not be too similar to a mark already registered for the same class of goods or services.
 Assessment of whether these conditions have been met is carried out by the Trade Marks Registry, which keeps the official register of trade marks.
 A further consideration of registration is that there should be no possibility of deceptions or confusion being caused by the use of the mark (thus, for example, the trade mark “TEALEAF” would be considered deceptive if used in relation to coffee).

-As to the costs involved, these are shown on our main Trade Mark Order Page.
 The costs involved between filing of an application and its acceptance depend on the objections raised by the Trade Marks Registry and can only be estimated beforehand.
 A trade mark registration can be kept in force indefinitely upon payment of renewal fees.
 Under the new trade mark legislation, renewal fees are due every ten years from the filing date of the application.

 Before a trade mark application is filed, it is generally advisable to conduct a search of the Trade Marks Register to check that there are no conflicting marks already registered or pending.